nfirvine/blog-circa-2016/_posts/2015-08-05-dot-dot-is-a-code-smell.md

 Another problem arises when we need to move directories around: `..`-chains are fragile and unexpected, so if we were to move the directory into a subdirectory, it wouldn't be able to find its dependencies.
 When you try to fix this, you run into the lack-of-context problem above.

 One usage of `..`-chains I've seen is to reach back up to the top level of a project, and then descend down into a different subproject.
 I would argue this is evidence of a bad build system.
 Top-level build files should be able to locate dependencies on behalf of deeper files.
-It's a seperations-of-concerns thing.
+It's a separations-of-concerns thing.

 In summary, the "A" in the dependency DAG is an important property that takes discipline to maintain.
 Proper trees are significantly easier to reason about.